 WAC 480-100-600 Purpose.

-The purpose of these rules is to ensure that the utility meets the clean energy standards outlined in Chapter 19.405 RCW in a timely and cost-effective manner.
-These rules should be interpreted to ensure that planning and investment activities undertaken by a utility must be consistent with the clean energy standards.
-Use of the term clean energy standards throughout these rules refers to the requirements outlined in Chapter 19.405 RCW
+The purpose of these rules is to ensure that the utility meets the clean energy transformation standards outlined in WAC 480-100-610 in a timely manner and at the lowest reasonable cost.
+Utilities must ensure that all planning and investment activities are consistent with the clean energy transformation standards.

-WAC 480-100-6XX Definitions.
+WAC 480-100-605 Definitions.

-The definitions below apply to all of WAC 480-100-600 through 680.
+The definitions below apply to all of WAC 480-100-600 through 665.

+“Allocation of electricity” means, for the purposes of setting electricity rates, the costs and benefits associated with the resources used to provide electricity to an electric utility's retail electricity consumers that are located in this state.

-"Biomass energy" includes: (i) Organic by-products of pulping and the wood manufacturing process; (ii) animal manure; (iii) solid organic fuels from wood; (iv) forest or field residues; (v) untreated wooden demolition or construction debris; (vi) food waste and food processing residuals; (vii) liquors derived from algae; (viii) dedicated energy crops; and (ix) yard waste.
+"Biomass energy" includes: Organic by-products of pulping and the wood manufacturing process; animal manure; solid organic fuels from wood; forest or field residues; untreated wooden demolition or construction debris; food waste and food processing residuals; liquors derived from algae; dedicated energy crops; and yard waste.

-"Biomass energy" does not include: (i) Wood pieces that have been treated with chemical preservatives such as creosote, pentachlorophenol, or copper-chrome-arsenic; (ii) wood from old growth forests; or (iii) municipal solid waste.
+Biomass energy does not include:

+Wood pieces that have been treated with chemical preservatives such as creosote, pentachlorophenol, or copper-chrome-arsenic;

+wood from old growth forests; or

+municipal solid waste.

 “Carbon dioxide equivalent” or “CO2e" means a metric measure used to compare the emissions from various greenhouse gases based upon their global warming potential.

+“CEAP” means the Clean Energy Action Plan.

+“CEIP” means the Clean Energy Implementation Plan.

+"Coal-fired resource" means a facility that uses coal-fired generating units, or that uses units fired in whole or in part by coal as feedstock, to generate electricity.
+Coal-fired resource does not include:

+an electric generating facility that is included as part of a limited duration wholesale power purchase, not to exceed one month, made by an electric utility for delivery to retail electric customers that are located in this state for which the source of the power is not known at the time of entry into the transaction to procure the electricity; or

+an electric generating facility that is subject to an obligation to meet the standards contained in RCW 80.80.040(3)(c).

 “Commission” means the Washington utilities and transportation commission.
-[RCW 19.405.020(8)]

 "Conservation and efficiency resources" means any reduction in electric power consumption that results from increases in the efficiency of energy use, production, transmission, or distribution.

-"Cost-effective" means that a project or resource is forecast: (a) To be reliable and available within the time it is needed; and (b) To meet or reduce the electric power demand of the intended consumers at an estimated incremental system cost no greater than that of the least-cost similarly reliable and available alternative project or resource, or any combination thereof.[RCW 80.52.030(7)]
+"Cost-effective" means that a project or resource is forecast: To be reliable and available within the time it is needed; and to meet or reduce the electric power demand of the intended consumers at an estimated incremental system cost no greater than that of the least-cost similarly reliable and available alternative project or resource, or any combination thereof.

 "Demand response" means changes in electric usage by demand-side resources from their normal consumption patterns in response to changes in the price of electricity, or to incentive payments designed to induce lower electricity use, at times of high wholesale market prices or when system reliability is jeopardized.
-"Demand response" may include measures to increase or decrease electricity production on the customer's side of the meter in response to incentive payments.
+Demand response may include measures to increase or decrease electricity production on the customer's side of the meter in response to incentive payments.

 "Distributed energy resource" means a nonemitting electric generation or renewable resource or program that reduces electric demand, manages the level or timing of electricity consumption, or provides storage, electric energy, capacity, or ancillary services to an electric utility and that is located on the distribution system, any subsystem of the distribution system, or behind the customer meter, including conservation and energy efficiency as well as demand response.